agh-glk/fcs/docs/source/manager/models.rst

    Represents crawling tasks defined by users.

    .. py:attribute:: user

+      User that owns this task.

    .. py:attribute:: name

+      Task's name.

    .. py:attribute:: priority

+      Task's priority.

    .. py:attribute:: start_links

+      Starting point of crawling.

    .. py:attribute:: whitelist

+      URLs which should be crawled (in regex format).

    .. py:attribute:: blacklist

+      URLs which should not be crawled (in regex format).

    .. py:attribute:: max_links

+      Maximal amount of links that may be visited while crawling.

    .. py:attribute:: expire_date

+      Datetime of task expiration.

    .. py:attribute:: mime_type

+      MIME types which are to be crawled.

    .. py:attribute:: active

+      Boolean value that informs if task is active.

    .. py:attribute:: finished

+      Boolean value that informs if task is finished.

    .. py:attribute:: created

+      Datetime of task creation.

    .. py:attribute:: last_data_download

       Time of last crawled data collection.

    .. py:attribute:: server

+      Task Server that handles this task.

    .. py:attribute:: last_server_spawn

       Time of last spawn of server which was run for handling this task.